Chelsea District Health Center

-Under the Mayor’s Design Excellence Initiative, SYA is responsible for the gut renovation of this Art-Deco era public community health center.
-The $23M project successfully accommodates new, airy, state-of-the-art healthcare clinics into a landmark quality building with small floor plates, low floor-to-floor heights and, obsolete infrastructure.
-In order to create a more welcoming facility, the interiors are planned to maximize views and natural light, making the most of the building’s unique location within a public park.
+Under the Mayor’s Design Excellence Initiative, SYA was responsible for the LEED Gold gut renovation of this Art-Deco era public community health center.
+The $23M project successfully accommodates new, airy, state-of-the-art Article 28 healthcare clinics into a landmark quality building with small floor plates, low floor-to-floor heights, and obsolete infrastructure.
+The building’s location in a public park inspired the design concept: a sleek, modern health center that is also an airy park pavilion.
+The innovative design creates a soothing environment that is wedded to its site.
 Curved wood ceilings and natural finish floors combine with hi-tech finishes to evoke a state-of-the-art medical pavilion in a park.
 Park-facing walls are clad in a tile pattern inspired by the park’s sycamore trees.
 A new glass-enclosed stair creates expansive views and activates the building.
-The scope includes exterior renovations, a new accessible entry and all new infrastructure.
-A LEED Gold rating is anticipated.
+The scope included exterior renovations and restoration including all new windows, new insulation of the exterior envelope, a new accessible entry and all new infrastructure.

 “The architects’ handling of context was a winning formula in the [health care] category with Stephen Yablon Architect praised for their reuse of an existing building in the Chelsea District Health Center in New York.
 The Chelsea Health Center was also recognized for its green credentials as the design is projected to achieve LEED Gold status.”

 “These health centers are now very service-oriented, inviting facilities.
 The clinic staff has been very enthusiastic, and people feel comfortable coming to them.
 We’ve accomplished a complete turnaround.”

 David Burney, FAIA, Former Commissioner NYC Department of Design and Construction